ndthuan/fshare-cli/README.md

 #### Why Gearman but not a more advanced queue server like RabbitMQ?
 RabbitMQ is too big for our simple needs.
 It requires more lines of code to do simple tasks as in our case.

-# Legitimacy
+# Legality
 This tool simply simulates a web browser.
 It does not hack into Fshare servers.
 Neither it redistributes the files.

 In a similar situation, there are tools to download videos from YouTube.
 Those tools are all legal.

 # Disclaimer
-**Use it at your own risks!** You are responsible for what you download, how you use downloaded files.
-The author and contributors of fshare-cli are not responsible for the violation (if any) to Fshare's terms of service which caused by fshare-cli's users.
+**Use it at your own risks!** You are legally responsible for what you download, how you use downloaded files.
+The author and contributors of fshare-cli are not accountable for the violation (if any) to Fshare's terms of service which caused by fshare-cli's users.

 # License
 Source code of this tool is released under MIT License.